cesheridan/tabwins.vim/README.md

 # Introduction

-See the screen captures at
+See the screen shots at
   https://github.com/cesheridan/graphics/tree/master/tabwins